Elementor Review: Can You Build Your Website Without Code?

 Easy Branding With Theme Customizer

-This might be my favorite part of Elementor.
+This might be my favorite part of the Elementor WordPress plugin.
 I love branding my site by customizing my own theme.
 This eliminates 100% of the work that used to require custom coding.
 I can get my own header and use my footer to send visitors back to content or use it as an opt in box.

 Elementor has a pretty clever solution for support.
-Of course you can go on their site and submit a ticket (I did this and got a response in a few hours).
+Of course, as a Pro user with Premium Support you can go on their site and submit a ticket to the Elementor team (I did this and got a response in a few hours).
 But you can also access a private Facebook group.

 This is genius because the Facebook group is super helpful.
 When someone asks a question, a fellow member often answers it before the developers ever have to.
 These answers are concise but intelligent and are often right on track.